IINT3LIIG3NCII/bson2csv/README.md

 # bson2csv
-BSON to CSV converter written in C
+BSON to CSV converter written in C. This program is mostly intended to export data from MongoDB to SQL databases.
+BSON dump is safe and convenient way to get data from Mongo and CSV import is common way to bulk-load data into SQL database (sometimes prefferable over sending SQL queries, as in my case with MonetDB).

 ## Installation